 To do this, your care team will use the Resource Allocation Decision (RAD) process as a guide in making decisions about services.
+The RAD is a stepmaking decisions about services.
 The RAD is a stepby-step tool you and your team will use to find the most effective and efficient ways to meet your needs and support your long-term care outcomes.